fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 resources (DSPs, LUTs, carry chains, ...), so we investigated different transforms we could do in advance that would reduce the complexity on the FPGA.
 We ended up deciding to transform to a twisted edwards curve and extended projective coordinates.
-We also do a pre-transformation on the hos tthat allows us to remove some of the constants required when calculating the point addition.
+We also do a pre-transformation on the host that allows us to remove some of the constants required when calculating the point addition.

  3. We mask PCIe latency by allowing MSM operations to start while points are